-You will usually start by taking 24 mg/26 mg or 49 mg/51 mg twice a day (one tablet in the morning and one tablet in the evening).
-Your doctor will decide your exact starting dose based on which medicines you have been taking previously.
-Your doctor will then adjust the dose depending on how you respond to the treatment until the best dose for you is found.
+You will usually start by taking a 24 mg/26 mg or 49 mg/51 mg tablet twice a day (one tablet in the morning and one tablet in the evening).
+Your doctor will decide your exact starting dose based on which medicines you have been taking previously and your blood pressure.
+Your doctor will then adjust the dose every 2-4 weeks depending on how you respond to the treatment until the best dose for you is found.